 It is said that there are fewer of these dogs than there are Giant Pandas.
 Only 51 of these animals were registered in the year 2006, and only 15 in 2011.
 It is estimated that there are only 600 of these dogs all over the world.
 There are numerous efforts being made to save it from extinction.

-This is a happy dog that has a mind of its own, and is considered very independent, but affectionate and loving towards its family at the same time.
+This is a happy dog that has a mind of its own and is considered independent, but affectionate and loving towards its family at the same time.
 It loves to run and play.
-Hence, if you are considering getting one, make sure you that have enough space for him/her to be able to run around and get exercise, and basically for a dog that size to be comfortable.
+Hence, if you are considering getting one, make sure that you have enough space for him/her to be able to run around and get exercise, and basically for a dog that size to be comfortable.

 This big dog gets along well with children and other animals if it has been socialized early on.
-However, do not trust it with small animals, because this is a hunting dog that will follow its instincts.
-Being an endangered breed, the pups of this dog are not easy to come by, and require some time.
-Hence, if you have booked a pup, you will have to wait for a while until you get it.
+But, do not trust it with small animals as it is a hunting dog that follows its instincts.
+Being an endangered breed, the pups of this dog are not easy to come by and need some time.
+So, if you have booked a pup, you'll have to wait for a while until you get it.